MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/field-service-work-hours-calendar-api.md

 ## Troubleshooting and Errors

-1. StartTime cannot be greater or equal to EndTime.
+#### StartTime cannot be greater or equal to EndTime.

 Make sure there are no overlaps in the time slots of the different calendar rules.
 Check the dates to make sure StartTime is not greater than the EndTime.
 Also check the times - it should follow the 24 hour format.

-3. There was an error deserializing the object of type Microsoft.Dynamics.UCICalendar.Plugins.SaveCalendarContract+CalendarEventInfo.
+#### There was an error deserializing the object of type Microsoft.Dynamics.UCICalendar.Plugins.SaveCalendarContract+CalendarEventInfo.
 The input source is not correctly formatted. -or- Expecting state 'Element'..
 Encountered 'Text' with name '', namespace ''.
 Make sure that the string is parsed correctly.
-There might be missing '\[','\]','{','}',',',':'.
+There might be missing brackets, commas or semicolons.

-5. Invalid recurrence pattern.
+#### Invalid recurrence pattern.
 Please refer to the documentation for supported patterns.

 We currently only support this pattern - `FREQ=DAILY;INTERVAL=1;BYDAY=SU,MO,TU,WE,TH,FR,SA`. `BYDAY` can be changed to include lesser days.
 However, `FREQ` and `INTERVAL` values cannot be changed.
 Make sure there are no spaces in the pattern.